Robots, Devices & Interfaces

 Laser is on a gimbal to keep it leveled

-Stereo Camera on a pan & tilt gimbal
+Stereo camera on a pan and tilt gimbal

 Controllable by either tether or wireless connection